How to Track your Buzz: Best Social Media Monitoring Tools

 Tip: Like the Social Mention alerts, be sure to include “All” in the Type of content search option.

 Want to know where your target market and other experts in your industry are focusing their efforts?
 Google Trends offers a customizable report with graphs, geotarget stats that include subregions that are related to a specific keyword.
-The example report below was done considering the last 12 months of statistics related to keyword “social media marketing” for the geo-targeted region of the United States.
+The example report below was done considering the last 12 months of statistics related to the keyword “social media marketing” for the geo-targeted region of the United States.

-Brands can see the popularity growth of any specific keyword, industry or brand for their specific geo-target region as well as for any specific time period.
-In other words, if a startup national manufacturing company on Toledo, OH wants stats on their industry for the last 6 months in the Ohio region, they can get that information.
+Brands can see the popularity growth of any specific keyword, industry, or brand for their specific geo-target region as well as for any specific time period.
+In other words, if a startup national manufacturing company in Toledo, OH wants stats on their industry for the last 6 months in the Ohio region, they can get that information.
 With it, executives can see what steps have been taken online by others and the trends that are growing in the industry to help them build out a more specific marketing plan.

 Remember, Social Media Marketing can offer highly powerful engagement tools to brands that use them, but to make the most of sites and profiles, companies need to listen and monitor the news on their brand, their industry, their target market and the upcoming trends that apply to them.